 What is Subsistence?

-Subsistence is in reference to costs that may occur when you are on a business trip.
-Such as:
+Subsistence refers to costs that you may incur when you are on a business trip.
+These can include:

 How can I determine my SDC status?